khathepham/markdown-resume/source/resume.md

 [github.com/Derzz/battlesnek](https://github.com/Derzz/battlesnek)

-- Engineered a dynamic API with a team of RBC Co-Ops to maneuver a virtual snake in the competitive environment of the Battlesnakes platform, culminating in a prestigious top 40 ranking amidst intense competition.
+- Designed and implemented a REST API with a team of RBC Co-Ops to maneuver a virtual snake in the competitive environment of the Battlesnakes platform, culminating in a prestigious top 40 global ranking amidst intense competition.
 - Leveraged Python for the core algorithm development, AWS API Gateway for seamless integration and communication, and AWS Lambda for scalable, serverless execution, ensuring high availability and responsiveness under tournament conditions.
 <!-- - Collaborated closely with fellow RBC co-op students to refine strategies, optimize the snake's AI for tactical advancement, and troubleshoot under pressure, demonstrating exceptional teamwork and problem-solving skills. -->